DendyDarin/DendyDarin/README.md

 ## Summary of My Journey
 👩‍💻 Started as a Highway Engineer.

-🧠 I'm currently learning LLM
+🧠 I'm currently learning C#

-👯‍♀️ I'm looking to collaborate on LLM project
+👯‍♀️ I'm looking to collaborate on C# project

-🤔 I'm looking for help with other LLM Engineer
+🤔 I'm looking for help with other C# Developer

 💬 Ask me about anything!